Latest Updates

 The team prides itself in being quite a bit different from other paranormal investigation teams out there.
 We tend to stay away from the mainstream gadget fads.

 Research time in locations is valuable and a privilege, so wasting it on pointless flashy boxes that offer no accurate data in return or are vague and open to interpretation (as well as mis-interpretation) is counter-productive and a poorly used opportunity.
-Thinking outside of the ‘’box’’ confinements of the popular T.V and social media- lead mainstream is something, the team sees as important if the field is to move forward and gain any serious credibility or traction within scientific or academic circles.
+Thinking outside of the ‘’box’’ confinements of the popular T.V and social media- lead mainstream is something, the team sees as important if the field is to move forward and gain any serious credibility or traction within scientific or even academic circles.

 The team utilises a combination of old-school thinking and techniques, coupled with a modern way of thinking.
 Simple and stripped back yet embracing current technology to work though theories and ideas that may find their way into our research.
-We don’t make claims we can’t back up with evidence or reliable data.
+Our approach is mainly exploratory, observational and documentarian.

 We pride ourselves in keeping it real.
 No faking evidence or embellishing of facts.
 If nothing happened, nothing happened.